Photo by Matthew Henry / Unsplash

 By doing this:

-- Production database: we indicate that is the branch to connect our application deployed in production on.
+- Production database: We indicate it is the database branch our application deployed in production connects to.

-- No direct update: The database can no longer be updated directly by creating a deploy request.
+- No direct update: The database can no longer be updated directly; it can only be done by creating a deploy request.
 This prevents accidentally changing the database schema with an inconsistent one and crashes the application.

-- Source of truth: When merging a branch created from this branch, the main, PlanetScale, will ensure that new changes are consistent.
+- Source of truth: PlanetScale will ensure that new changes are consistent when merging a branch created from this branch.
 Otherwise, the branch will be seen as conflicted.

 Create the table users